 The Burden of Late Payments

-Late payments can be a bane to business.
+Late payments can be a bane to business which give on to debt collection.
 They can have a negative impact, particularly on smaller businesses, limiting cash flow and hampering operations.
 According to the European Commission, only 40% of businesses are paid on time in the EU.
 Late payments account for 1 out of 4 bankruptcies.

 Another study by UK-based independent consulting firm Plum shows that 11 percent of all invoices issued by SMEs are paid late, totalling a staggering USD 1.01 trillion every year!